andytuba/procgiene/slide/page-6-final-draft.md

 ---
-title: Write out a "final draft"
+title: Hand-write a "final draft"

 tags:
-date: 1006-01-10
+date: 1006-01-01

 layout: layouts/post.njk
 ---

 Let's start at the end: writing our "final draft".

-For this example, let's use Marlena's "How-To Template Zine".
+For this example, I'll adapt ["How-To Zine" Wavelength zine template](https://www.canva.com/design/DAEkasexP5c/BQy5HAYYuz1f5tbhByJh1Q/view) into a *proczine*.
+Below is a transcription of several pages of that document.

 ---